 1. Leave Early or the Night Before

 The early bird catches the worm, and the early traveler arrives ahead of time.
 Nothing beats getting ahead of traffic.
-So leave earlier than planned to avoid the volume of cars traveling this Holy Week.
+So leave much earlier than planned to avoid the volume of cars traveling this Holy Week.

 If you’re planning to take a long drive to Baguio or La Union, leave before dawn, ideally around 3 to 4 a.m.
 Not only do the wee hours offer better traffic conditions.
 They’ll also save you from getting in queue during the day when the heat of the sun is at its peak.

-2. Take Note of Alternate Routes
+2. Take Alternate Routes

 Rather than passing through the MacArthur Highway/Manila North Road/Radial Road 9 or TPLEX Urdaneta exit, just go straight ahead to the Pozorrubio exit, which is the end of the highway.
 This will reduce your travel time to just 45 minutes from Tarlac to Pozorrubio, which used to take 2.5 hours.
 From the TPLEX Pozorrubio exit, it will take you another 45 minutes to get to Baguio.

-MacArthur Highway-SCTEX Subic/Tarlac via Mabiga Interchange
+🛣️ MacArthur Highway to SCTEX Subic/Tarlac via Mabiga Interchange

-Heading out to and from Subic or Tarlac via the MacArthur Highway-SCTEX (Subic-Clark-Tarlac Expressway) route has become easier and safer through the new SCTEX Mabiga Diamond Interchange in Mabalacat City, Pampanga.
-Because of this, the U-turn slot along the NLEX-SCTEX connection in Barangay Mabiga has been permanently closed to traffic.
+Heading out to and from Subic or Tarlac via the MacArthur Highway-SCTEX (Subic-Clark-Tarlac Expressway) route is easier and safer through the SCTEX Mabiga Diamond Interchange in Mabalacat City, Pampanga.
+Note that he U-turn slot along the NLEX-SCTEX connection in Barangay Mabiga has been permanently closed to traffic.

-Manila-Meycauayan via NLEX Libtong and Pandayan Exits
+🛣️ Manila to Meycauayan via NLEX Libtong and Pandayan Exits

-If you often traverse the North Luzon Expressway (NLEX), you know how traffic can get bad at the Meycauayan Interchange.
+If you often traverse NLEX, you know how traffic can get bad at the Meycauayan Interchange.
 But no need to dread traveling to Meycauayan City anymore.
 You can avoid the congested Meycauayan Interchange and instead take the new NLEX exits in Barangays Libtong and Pandayan.

 Traveling north to south and vice versa can be a pain in the neck, especially when people go on out-of-town trips.
-Escape that holiday commuting nightmare—take Radial Road 10 (R-10) via Bonifacio Drive and Roxas Boulevard.
+Escape that holiday commuting nightmare—take the Radial Road 10 (R-10) via Bonifacio Drive and Roxas Boulevard.

-Taytay-Bicutan in 30 Minutes via Laguna Lake Highway and Barkadahan Bridge
+🛣️ Taytay to Bicutan in 30 Minutes via Laguna Lake Highway and Barkadahan Bridge

-Formerly known as the C-6 Road, the Laguna Lake Highway has two new lanes, which are expected to make travel faster between Taytay and Bicutan by 50%.
+Formerly known as the C-6 Road, the Laguna Lake Highway has two additional lanes, which make travel faster between Taytay and Bicutan by 50%.
 What’s so cool about this new highway is its 3-meter biking and jogging lane, the first of its kind in Metro Manila.